Our mission is to serve humanity as a spiritual study and retreat centre, inviting people to work on the process of inner transformation.

 The spiritual atmosphere

-Being a spiritual centre, the ITC aims to maintain and strengthen its spiritual atmosphere.
+The ITC has a unique and sacred atmosphere.
+All of its activities are related to the higher aspects of life, the Source of Wisdom and Love.
+It is thus connected with the finer spiritual energies.
+Visitors can be greatly helped and inspired by its potent stillness.
 The on-going activities, taking place at the Centre since 1925, both benefit from, and contribute to this atmosphere.
 Some elements of this atmosphere are comparable to that experienced in old cathedrals or monasteries.
 The atmosphere is supportive to those participants open to it.

 This requires living a respectful and responsible / ethical life, which implies: